-• isControlFlowDashed: Boolean [1] = false

-Specifies whether the control flows in the activity diagram are dashed (isControlFlowDashed=true) or not (isControlFlowDashed=false).
+isControlFlowDashed : Boolean [1] = false Specifies whether the control flows in the activity diagram are dashed (isControlFlowDashed=true) or not (isControlFlowDashed=false).

-- [1] A SysMLActivityDiagram must have as a defaultNamespace an Activity. - [2] SysMLActivityDiagram may only be applied to a UMLActivityDiagram.
-The principal of an applied AdjunctProperty must be a Connector, CallAction, ObjectNode, Variable, Parameter, submachine State, or InteractionUse.
+- [1] A SysMLActivityDiagram shall have as a defaultNamespace an Activity. - [2] SysMLActivityDiagram shall only be applied to a UMLActivityDiagram.
+The principal of an applied AdjunctProperty shall be a Connector, CallAction, ObjectNode, Variable, Parameter, submachine State, or InteractionUse.